| Ultimate Performance | Ultimate Performance

 People at this level of body fat also tend to suffer from a laundry list of ailments caused by inflammation, poor gut health, and joint issues due to the simple fact that they are carrying too much weight day to day.

+This is the stage where it is important to take immediate action to start exercising and begin a calorie-controlled diet to control your weight and regain your health and body shape.
 At this level of body fat, many women are also likely to experience hormonal issues, such as disruptions to the menstrual cycle, and increased risk of infertility, and complications during pregnancy and birth.

 Women with high levels of body fat are also more likely to experience more severe symptoms from conditions such as PCOS and endometriosis.